 De Anza College is legally obligated to investigate reports of sexual misconduct, and therefore the college cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the extent possible.
-As an instructor, I am also required by our school to report incidents of sexual misconduct and thus cannot guarantee confidentiality.
+As an instructor, I am also required by federal law to report incidents of sexual misconduct and therefore cannot be considered a confidential contact.
 I must provide our Title IX coordinator with relevant details such as the names of those involved in the incident.